 So how many annual fees are too many?

 It’s tough to assign a number to this, largely because a budget varies from person to person.
-However, we look at annual fees like this: if you’re using the card’s benefits enough to justify the cost, it’s worth paying.
+However, we look at annual fees like this: if you’re using the card’s benefits enough to justify the cost, it’s worth paying for premium travel cards.

 We want to hear from you.
 How many annual fee credit cards do you have in your portfolio?
 How do you choose which to keep and which to cancel?
 Let us know in the comments.